defano/wyldcard/README.md

 ### Factors

-A _factor_ is an expression referring to an object that HyperCard tries to interpret in whatever way is most meaningful to the context of it's usage.
+A _factor_ is an expression referring to an object that HyperCard tries to interpret in whatever way is most meaningful to the context of its usage.
 That is, a factor is a context-sensitive evaluation of an expression.
 Factors have the effect of making HyperTalk feel more like English than a computer programming language.
 Factors "do what I mean, not what I say."

 For example, the `go` command expects to "go" to a card or to a background.
 But if you say `go to cd field 1`, HyperCard will assume that you mean that it should go wherever card field 1 refers.
 If no such field exists, or if the text of that field contains anything other than a valid card expression (such as, `next card`) then HyperCard will produce an error.